International university: Other international intergovernmental universities

 About 10 other public institutions established under international law have been identified as established under international law, for example the University for Peace (Costa Rica), Ecole Supérieure Multinationale des Télécommunications (Senegal), and the Eastern and Southern African Management Institute.

-The University of the West Indies and the University of the South Pacific present interesting cases.
+The University of the West Indies and the University of the South Pacific are particular cases.
 Nelson (2011) refers to them as regional universities.
 He notes that there is no main campus and that several national entities fund and own the institutions.
 Ali (2012) suggests that these two institutions are not international per se, as they are both creations of the British Crown and not subject to international law.

 Private international universities

 Private international universities are institutions that have the expression international university in their name, or international location, of some other reason to be categorized as international in nature.
-Examples of institutions using the actual name International University are:
+Examples of private institutions using the name International University are: